Hipparchus-Math/hipparchus/src/site/markdown/building.md

 not contain any code by itself (even the `src` folder at this level does not contain code).

-The `hipparchus-parent` folder contains the other models parent project that defines elements that will be inherited by all modules like maven plugins version numbers and configuration.
+The `hipparchus-parent` folder contains the parent project for other modules.
+This parent project defines elements that will be inherited by all modules like maven plugins version numbers and configuration.
 This project does not either contain code by itself.

-The other `hipparchus-xyz` folders are the projects for the various modules that compose Hipparchus and that inherit from the parent.
+The remaining `hipparchus-xyz` folders are the projects for the various modules that compose Hipparchus and that inherit from the parent.

 In order to build Hipparchus, you should stay in the top level folder